- June 16, 2017

-- Category: Advertising, CEO/Executive, Digital, LinkedIn, Marketing, Media, Small Business, Web Design
+- Categories: Advertising, CEO/Executive, Digital, LinkedIn, Marketing, Media, Small Business, Web Design

 Even though many CEO’s tell us that they are seeing lots of good activity from their marketing department, they are not necessarily seeing the increase in brand awareness or sales they thought they would see.

 Often after digging deeper during a round of questions with the executives and marketing teams —we noticed one area that could be improved to get better results— real knowledge about their customer and pain points.

 To learn about their customers, many businesses run focus groups, surveys, interviews of key customers and more.
 These activities are good, but they are not perfect.